nitrobotics-dev/loco-mujoco/README.md

 cd loco-mujoco
 pip install -e .
 ```

-> [!NOTE]
-> We fixed the version of MuJoCo to 2.3.7 during installation since we found that there are slight
-> differences in the simulation, which made testing very difficult.
-However, in practice, you can
-> use any newer version of MuJoCo!
-Just install it after installing LocoMuJoCo.

 ### Download the Datasets
 After installing LocoMuJoCo, new commands for downloading the datasets will be setup for you.